 “[Daumec] has always been one of the company's superb technicians and she demonstrates her skills wonderfully well in the Bohemia scene.”

 Ms. Daumec has danced such roles as Lescaut’s Mistress in Manon, Princess Florine in The Sleeping Beauty, Italian Princess in Swan Lake, Bronislava in Nijinsky, Blossom and Moss in Cinderella, Bee in The Nutcracker, Young Shepherdess in The Winter’s Tale, Spring in The Four Seasons, the Female Lead in Symphony #9 and L’Allumeuse in Le Petit Prince.
-Ms. Daumec has also danced in such ballets as Romeo and Juliet, Onegin, Giselle, Alice’s Adventures in Wonderland, Pinocchio, La Sylphide, A Streetcar Named Desire, Don Quixote, Madame Butterfly, The Taming of the Shrew, An Italian Straw Hat, The Seagull, Theme and Variations, Symphony in C, Jewels, The Four Temperaments, The Second Detail, Allegro Brillante, The Concert, Glass Pieces, Russian Seasons, Emergence, Cacti and Paz de la Jolla.
+Ms. Daumec’s repertoire includes such ballets as Romeo and Juliet, Giselle, Onegin, Alice’s Adventures in Wonderland, Anna Karenina, The Merry Widow, Pinocchio, A Streetcar Named Desire, La Sylphide, Don Quixote, Madame Butterfly, The Taming of the Shrew, An Italian Straw Hat, The Seagull, Theme and Variations, Symphony in C, Jewels, The Dream, Paquita, The Four Temperaments, The Second Detail, The Vertiginous Thrill of Exactitude, Allegro Brillante, The Concert, Glass Pieces, Russian Seasons, Emergence, Cacti, Paz de la Jolla and Night.

 In 2017, Ms. Daumec received the My Entertainment World Award for Best Outstanding Ballet Performance for her role as Bronislava in Nijinsky.